check-spelling/gqlalchemy/docs/reference/gqlalchemy/transformations/export/transporter.md

 def export(query_results)
 ```

-Abstract method that will be overriden by subclasses that will know which correct graph type to create.
+Abstract method that will be overridden by subclasses that will know which correct graph type to create.

 **Raises**: